 Ricoh DNG: The GR Digital IV (firmware 1.14) stores an incorrect length for the JPEG preview in SubIFD1.

 Samsung SRW: Yet another TIFF-based RAW image with no proper file identifier.
 In these images the thumbnail is stored inside a SubIFD of IFD1 instead of directly in IFD1 (dumb, dumb...).
 Also, the NX200 (firmware NX200_011181) uses a base offset for the X/YResolution values that is different from the PreviewImageStart pointer, both in the MakerNotes PreviewIFD.
 (Note that the NX100 uses the same base for both, so this is certainly a firmware bug for the NX200.
-[2012-06-21: This problem now also affects the EX1, NX20 and WB2000])
+[2012-06-21: This problem now also affects the EX1, NX20 and WB2000] [2013-07-25: Add the NX2000 to this list])

 <-- Back to ExifTool home page